 Home Learning Support - Help!

-If your child has additional needs please go to the specific page for supporting these children
+If your child has SEN/ Additional Needs please go to the link below for supporting these children

 General Advice on how to help children who are finding a piece of learning difficult

 Stop if a session is not going well you can try again later, maybe in a different way.
 Allowing a child to feel confusion and frustration can result in a reluctance to try and poor self confidence.

 Be encouraging.
 Praise your child when they are trying their best, and focus your praise 'It was really good when you..'